zeroc-ice/ice-demos/swift/IceDiscovery/helloUI/README.md

 invocations to avoid blocking the GUI thread and ensure a responsive user experience.

-This demo runs against any hello server, such as the [Swift server](../../../Ice/hello).
+This demo runs against the hello discovery server [hello discovery server](../hello).

 ### Timeouts